kaidez/kaidez.github.io/_posts/2018-10-31-developer-focus.md

 Firstly, my writing lots of vanilla JavaScript has trained me to find ways to write less of it when possible.
 I'm able to produce lots of high-quality code much quicker when a lib or framework gives me a way.

-The aforementioned Ember, which <a href="https://www.lynda.com/Emberjs-tutorials/Up-Running-Emberjs/178116-2.html">I've obviously used</a>, has a big file size and gets updated too frequently for my comfort.
-But if I'm building an app that users will open up and then use for a long time (like they would with MS Word), Ember has a feature-rich API that will help me finish the project fast.

 And what if you're part of a team of developers?
 Using a library or framework helps here because <strong>it provides your team a shared language, making collaboration and communication easier</strong>.

-For example, with React I can tell someone, "solve your problem by using this pre-built component that so-and-so built."
+With React I can tell someone, "solve your problem by using this pre-built component that so-and-so built."
 Much easier than "cut-and-paste this code block that so-and-so wrote but you'll have to ask so-and-so what to do next."

 I've said this many MANY times before and I'll say it again:
 <blockquote class="content--blockquote-margin">